pnp/blog/content/post/introduction-to-json.md

     }
 ```

-If this looks complicated, don\'t worry; there are many tools that will
+If this looks complicated, don't worry; there are many tools that will
 generate a schema from sample JSON.
 This is built into Power Apps and
 Power Automate, and you can generate a schema online using the [JSON
 Schema Validator and